 The only song that comes close to conventionality is Carole King's "One Fine Day," heard here as a loping ballad.
 But, even then, it does not disappoint.
 The same is true of the soft ballad performance of John Lennon's "(Just Like) Starting Over."
 Edmonson delivers each lyrical line with such sensitivity and thoughtfulness as to rival any classic jazz songstress.
 The final piece (a hidden track 10) is a pitch-perfect unaccompanied performance by Edmonson of "Spring Can Really Hang You Up the Most."

 Though the album certainly straddles numerous stylistic divides, there is one category that fits without questionit is just "good music."

-Tracks: Summertime; Just Like Heaven; Night and Day; Charade; Lovefool; Angel Eyes; Just One of Those Things; One Fine Day; (Just Like) Starting Over.
+Track Listing: Summertime; Just Like Heaven; Night and Day; Charade; Lovefool; Angel Eyes; Just One of Those Things; One Fine Day; (Just Like) Starting Over.